HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 For more information [click here](https://www.health.govt.nz/our-work/health-identity/national-health-index/upcoming-changes-nhi-numbers) for website links or [click here](https://www.tewhatuora.govt.nz/publications/hiso-100462022-consumer-health-identity-standard/) for the consumer health identity standard, that includes the check digit calculation.

-### Person's General Practice
+### Patient's General Practice

-The details for a person’s General Practice (GP) are returned in the NHI Patient Profile to users who have permission to access a person’s National Enrolment Service (NES) information.
+The details for a patient’s General Practice (GP) are returned in the NHI Patient Profile to users who have permission to access a patient’s National Enrolment Service (NES) information.

 This is an additional permission required on your NHI FHIR account.

-The NES details are maintained in real time in the NES database, which holds the relationship of a Patient (NHI number), to their GP Practice (hpi-organisation-id), GP clinic (hpi-facility-id) and where available the person's usual doctor (hpi-person-id / CPN).
+The NES details are maintained in real time in the NES database, which holds the relationship of a Patient (NHI number), to their GP Practice (hpi-organisation-id), GP clinic (hpi-facility-id) and where available the patient's usual doctor (hpi-person-id / CPN).

 Changes to the NES in October 2023 allows a patient’s GP Practice details to be recorded for both patients that are funded and also patients who are registered with a practice but not eligible for PHO funding.
 This change allows the Get Patient response to return the GP Practice details for both types of patients.